in28minutes/java-cheat-sheet/README.md

 #### Inheritance: IS-A Relationship

-- We should use inheritance only when there is an IS-A relationship between classes.
+We should use inheritance only when there is an IS-A relationship between classes.
 For example, Comedian IS-A Actor, Hero IS-A Actor are both true.
 So, inheritance is correct relationship between classes.
 - Comedian is called a Sub Class.
 Actor is Super Class.

-- Multiple Inheritance results in a number of complexities.
+Multiple Inheritance results in a number of complexities.
 Java does not support Multiple Inheritance.

 ```
 class Dog extends Animal, Pet { //COMPILER ERROR
 }
 ```

-However, we can create an Inheritance Chain
+We can create an inheritance chain.
 ```
 class Pet extends Animal {
 }